 - Other cooking, nutrition, physical activity related education opportunities available

 Ask an Expert - Frederick County & Warren County FCS Programs

 Do you have a question about nutrition, food preservation or physical activity?
 Ask an Expert

-Markley Walsh serves Frederick County as the 4-H Extension Agent, reaching youth and working with adult volunteers by delivering and managing educational programs.
+Our 4-H Extension Agent (vacant position at this time) serves Frederick County, reaching youth and working with adult volunteers by delivering and managing educational programs.
 These programs include in-school programs, camping programs, and chartered 4-H Clubs, which encompass subjects as varied as livestock and performing arts.
-Mandy also assists with the camping programs of Warren and Clarke Counties, as well as the outdoor education programs held at the Northern Virginia 4-H Educational Center.

 4-H clubs offer opportunities to both youth and adults to enhance their citizenship and social skills, and to build upon a particular interest or hobby.
 There are no fees associated with member enrollment, and members are encouraged to complete projects that are appropriate to each child's age and interests.
 Projects range from raising animals to sewing to shooting skills to building small engines, and many more.